 This is the true story of a parasitic flatworm called Curtuteria australis.
-This mysterious body-snatching organism lives within multiple hosts in its own life-cycle.
-The story of how that happens is simply unbelievable, but true.
-Here’s an analogy.
+This mysterious body-snatching organism lives within multiple hosts during its life-cycle.

 And is delivered smartly onto the ground of the New Zealand mudflats.

 Safely landing within the bird-turd – I mean, state-of-the-art space vessel – Curt and his siblings hatch.

 That’s where the easy ride ends.
 Almost immediately, Curtuteria australis and friends are eaten by whelks.
 If you’re not up to speed with your marine taxonomy, whelks are an apparently delicious type of sea snail.